 YES!
 Catastrophic Health Insurance Does In Fact Exist In Texas!

-So let's do a quick rewind and tell the story about health insurance in Texas.
+With that out of the way, let's do a quick rewind and tell the story about health insurance in Texas.
 Yes, we have catastrophic health coverage today.
 But the story of the process will help us understand how we got to where we are now late in 2019!

-During the 1980's we saw the advent of HMOs (Health Maintenance Organizations) as the insurance companies tried to find a new way to package insurance and keeping folks healthy.
-They felt if they kept everyone in a contained network that they could control the costs of care in a more efficient fashion.
-It was not a Texan's idea, but it eventually moved in our direction.
-This brought the Primary Care Physician into the realm of insurance payments.
-The PCP like a stream of patients and the revenue that came with them, the insurance companies liked the ability to direct all activity, and the patients were promised not paying anything beyond their premiums.
-It sounded like the familiar win-win situation.
-And then the insurance companies figured out this wasn't such a good thing for them financially.
-All the while the patients and doctors became frustrated with referrals and in-network constraints.
-We like our freedom!
+This change to HMOs brought the Primary Care Physician into the realm of insurance payments rather than receiving cash from patients.
+The PCPs liked a steady stream of patients and the revenue that came with them.
+The insurance companies liked the ability to direct all activity.
+And the patients were promised not to pay much in out of pocket spending beyond their monthly premiums.
+While it sounded like a win-win situation for all sides, the insurance companies then figured out this wasn't such a good thing for them financially.
+All the while the patients and doctors became frustrated with referrals and in-network constraints for what was previously routine medical care.
+Texans like our freedom!
 What can we do???

 Why Did The Independent Practice Physicians Disappear?